-Launched in 2006, the European Space Agency’s CoRoT satellite measures the minuscule variations of the light of the stars.
-This twinkling of the stars can be translated into sound through digital synthesis.
-Using techniques of spectral composition and various contemporary notations, these sounds of the stars are then re-transcribed for brass ensemble.
+Launched in 2006, the European Space Agency’s CoRoT satellite measures the minuscule variations of the light of stars.
+This twinkling of stars can be translated into sound through digital synthesis.
+Using techniques of spectral composition and various contemporary notations, these stellar sounds are then re-transcribed for brass ensemble.

 Robin Meier is a Swiss artist and composer exploring the emergence of natural and artificial intelligence and the role of humans in a world of machines.
 He tries to make sense of these questions through his installations, objects and compositions.
 Referred to as “Artist of the future” (le Monde), “Maestro of the Swarm” (Nature) or just “pathetic” (Vimeo) his works are shown in international venues and events such as Palais de Tokyo, FIAC and Musée d’Art Moderne Paris, Art Basel Switzerland, Shanghai Biennale or the Eli Broad Art Museum in Lansing Michigan.
 Robin Meier also works as a computer music designer for IRCAM / Centre Pompidou (Paris), CIRM (Nice) and various other institutions or ensembles.

 Santiago is an Argentinian-Italian conductor, has worked as a choir and orchestra conductor in Argentina, Venezuela, Germany, Belgium, Bolivia, Peru, Italy, France, Germany, Belgium, Spain and India.